Key Takeaways

 There you have it.
 These are the basics of the New Jersey security deposit laws that you must familiarize yourself with for successful landlording.

-If you have questions or need full-service property management services in Northern New Jersey, look no further than PMI Prime Property.
+If you have questions about security deposit laws or need full-service property management services in Northern New Jersey, look no further than PMI Prime Property.
 We serve Northern New Jersey and the surrounding communities.
 Get in touch to learn more!

 Disclaimer: Please note that the information provided in this blog is intended for general guidance and should not be considered as a replacement for professional legal advice.
 It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it.